actions/importer-labs/jenkins/4-custom-transformers.md

 _Note_: `transformers.rb` should contain a `transform` method for both `sleep` and `junit`.

-Now, we can perform another `dry-run` command with the `--custom-transformers` CLI option.
+Now you can perform another `dry-run` command with the `--custom-transformers` CLI option.
 When you open the converted workflow the `EnricoMi/publish-unit-test-result-action@v1.7` action will have been replaced with the customized steps.

 ```diff
 -    - name: Publish test results